-The present value of the base operating lease payments at December 31, 2022 are as follows:
+The present value of the base operating lease payments at December 31, 2023 are as follows:

-Years Ended
+Year Ended

 December 31,

-2023 \$ 116,348

-2024 89,210
+2024 \$ 88,105

-Total \$ 205,558
+Total \$ 88,105

 The office space is leased by the Council, which shares this cost with the DC Ranch Association, Inc. ("Ranch) and The Covenant Commission ("Covenant") under the terms of the annual cost-sharing agreement (See Note 13 - Cost-Sharing Agreement for Management Fee).
-The Council has recorded the Office Space Lease as a Right-to-Use Asset in the amount of \$199,974 and an Operating Lease Liability for the same amount for the year ended December 31, 2022.
+The Council has recorded the Office Space Lease as a Right-to-Use Asset in the amounts of \$88,105 and \$199,974 and an Operating Lease Liability for the same amounts for the years ended December 31, 2023 and 2022, respectively.
 Total lease expense paid by the Council includes a base lease amount which escalates 3% each year and an additional amount for a storage unit, property taxes, property insurance, and CAM.
 If the Council cancels the lease, the Council is liable for the first two months of the lease for which no expense was initially charged.
-The total lease expense is allocated between the three DC Ranch Community entities as follows for the years ended December 31, 2022 and 2021, respectively.